Debt cap: group accounts: deriving amounts from consolidated financial statements

 When applying the gateway test, it is necessary to quantify the ‘relevant liabilities’ of the worldwide group at the end of each period of account (CFM90650).
 Likewise, when considering the available amount, it is necessary to work out the aggregate of the interest and interest-like amounts specified in TIOPA10/S332(1).

 In the majority of cases it will not be possible simply to read the requisite figures from the face of the published accounts.
-For example, the line for finance costs in a group income statement is likely to contain not only the interest and similar costs set out in S332(1), but also such things as exchange differences on borrowings, fair value changes on any liabilities being measured at fair value, and dividends on preference shares or similar instruments that are classified as financial liabilities.
+For example, the line for finance costs in a group income statement is likely to contain not only the interest and similar costs set out in S332(1), but also such things as exchange differences on borrowings, fair value movements on any liabilities being measured at fair value, and dividends on preference shares or similar instruments that are classified as financial liabilities.
 At the very least regard needs to be had to analyses given in the notes to the accounts, and generally some further insight into how the accounts figures are made up will be necessary.

 The legislation allows for this: TIOPA10/S349(1) specifically provides that references to amounts disclosed in financial statements include an amount that is comprised within a figure disclosed in the accounts.
 This applies both to consolidated and individual company accounts.